GreatBahram/dsa/algorithmic-toolbox/week05/notes.md

 <img src="assets/dynamic-01.png" style="zoom:25%" />

 The depth of this very **huge** and there is **redundancy** as well.
-We are going to solve the disadvantage of this method using dynamic programming.
+We are going to solve these problems using **Dynamic Programming**.

 <img src="assets/dynamic-02.png" style="zoom:25%" />

-Here the idea is, instead of going from right to left (in recursive approach), we go from left to right.
-Firstly we calculate the lower amounts and we don't need a recursive tree.
+Here the idea is, instead of going from right to left (i.e. recursive approach), we go from left to right.
+Firstly we calculate the lower amounts, so we don't need the recursive calls, by the time we reach to n we can easily detect the optimal solution.

 ## Introduction